+Activity 1

-Activity 1 Human Rights Within the Context of the Reform Process in Indonesia: RANHAM (2004-2009)
+Human Rights Within the Context of the Reform Process in Indonesia: RANHAM (2004-2009)

-Objectives To review RANHAM, Indonesia's National Plan of Action for • Human Rights.
-To identify what is expected of the provincial RANHAM Committees in Aceh regarding the implementation of RANHAM.
-Time 1 hr Description This activity is divided into two parts.
+- To review RANHAM, Indonesia's National Plan of Action for Human Rights. - To identify what is expected of the provincial RANHAM Committees in Aceh regarding the implementation of RANHAM.

 In Part A, a resource person provides an overview of RANHAM, Indonesia's National Plan of Action for Human Rights.

 In Part B, you have the opportunity to comment and ask questions.

+30 min

-30 min Part A Presentation The resource person presents an overview of RANHAM covering: Goals and objectives for the reform process in Indonesia. • What is expected of the provincial RANHAM committees in • Aceh, in terms of education/training and dissemination of information on human rights.
-Challenges presented by the tsunami and strategies to • address them.
-Government strategies to address women's issues. • Resource Person: Dr. Hafid Abbas, Director of DG-HAM 30 min Part B Open Forum During this open forum you have the opportunity to comment and ask questions on any issues raised that will affect your work.
+Part A Presentation

+The resource person presents an overview of RANHAM covering:

+- Goals and objectives for the reform process in Indonesia. - What is expected of the provincial RANHAM committees in Aceh, in terms of education/training and dissemination of information on human rights. - Challenges presented by the tsunami and strategies to address them. - Government strategies to address women's issues.

+Resource Person: Dr. Hafid Abbas, Director of DG-HAM

+30 min

+Part B Open Forum

+During this open forum you have the opportunity to comment and ask questions on any issues raised that will affect your work.